Andrew the Scythian

 Andrew the Scythian (Greek: Άνδρέας, died after 887) was a senior Byzantine military officer who distinguished himself in the Arab–Byzantine wars.
 He eventually held the post of Domestic of the Schools during the last years of the reign of Basil I the Macedonian and in the early reign of Leo VI the Wise, until his death.
 He played a major role in the domestic affairs of Leo's early reign, especially in the dismissal and trial of Patriarch Photios.
+He was of Slav origin.